SRGDamia1/SAMD-custom-board/Install Bootloader.md

 ## Install the Bootloader with J-Link Edu Mini and J-Flash Lite

-See https://hackaday.io/page/5997-programming-a-samd-bootloader-using-jlink-linux for a walk-through with screenshots.
-That page is the source for these instructions
+See [Tom Magnier's HACKADAY.IO instructions for SAMD bootloaders](https://hackaday.io/page/5997-programming-a-samd-bootloader-using-jlink-linux) for a walk-through with screenshots.
+That page is the primary source for these instructions

 WARNING: Using this procedure will reset all fuses to their default values!
 If you've customized your fuses and you want to only change the BOOTPROT fuse, use the OpenOCD method.

+TODO: It should be possible to make a J-Link script to read and write the fuses as is done in the OpenOCD method.
+This would be significanly better (though much more complex) than hard-writing a "mot" memory file with the factory settings for the user words/user pages.

 ### Install J-Link Software Package